vexar-fantasy/dotfiles/README.md

 # Neovim
--Currently using Neovim in Linux for my main editor.
-It fast, lightweight -Config for Neovim is in this repo
+- Currently using Neovim in Linux for my main editor.
+It fast, lightweight
+- Config for Neovim is in this repo

 # Linux
--Using both Windows 11 and Debian Linux
+- Using both Windows 11 and Debian Linux
--Windows 11 for entertainment and Debian for coding -Using Debian Bookworm with zsh shell and Kitty terminal with Sway WM
+- Windows 11 for entertainment and Debian for coding
+- Using Debian Bookworm with zsh shell and Kitty terminal with Sway WM and Waybar at the top
+- Using Fira Code Retina size 14 as the main font for the system